Veterinary technicians are nurses for

 the University of

 Pennsylvania School of Veterinary Medicine.
-Accredited by the American Veterinary Medical Association,
+Accredited by the American Veterinary Medical Association (AVMA),

-Harcum College's veterinary technician program graduates are eligible to sit
+Harcum College's veterinary technology program graduates are eligible to sit

 Animal Science exam at the assistant technician level.